openedx/edx-platform/docs/en_us/olx/source/example-course/insider-structure.rst

 ==============================

 You can include an XBlock content within the ``course.xml`` file.
-You may do this for ease of reading and maintenance whenn you do not need to reuse the content.
+You may do this for ease of reading and maintenance when you do not need to reuse the content.

 For example, in ``course.xml``, within the sequential with the display name